 To learn more about scorecards, what they are, and how to build and use one, “Who” by Geoff Smart and Randy Street is a great resource!
-There isn’t one answer for a scorecard either, you can take their example and make it to fit your company and role.
+Scorecards should be customizable to your company and role as well.

-As far as inclusive language for different genders goes, a tool we use at BambooHR is a gender decoder.
-This helps to ensure that we’re not accidentally favoring one audience over the other.
+As far as inclusive language for different genders goes, she recommends a gender decoder.
+This helps to ensure that you’re not accidentally favoring one audience over the other.

-Sarah: The job description is much more in depth.
-It’s not what you post publicly.
-It’s essentially all the questions/topics you go over, relating to the job, during the intake meeting.
 In the book “Staffing the Contemporary Organization” by Donald L. Caruth, Gail D. Caruth and Stephanie S. Pane, they have a great template of questions to go over to build the job description.
-This is what we’ve modeled our job description templates on at BambooHR.
+This is what Sarah modeled their job description templates on at BambooHR.

-The job description is what you then use to create your job ad, which is what the candidate will see and what is posted online.
+A job description should be more in depth and what you then use to create your job ad, which is what the candidate will see and what is posted online.
 It includes the most important information about the company, the job, and what you’re looking for in a candidate.

 As far as creating a job ad to attract top talent, you need to make sure you’re doing two things: